 If you’re in the SEO world, you know Moz.
 They have the popular Moz blog and put on their annual Mozcon conference (one of the best conferences each year in the digital marketing world, in my opinion).
 Their Pro subscription allows you to set up not only rank tracking and other diagnostics for your site and some competitors, but it also gives you a weekly crawl of your site, delivered to your inbox, that shows you the issues they found on your site so you can prioritize the fixes.

-These are the tools that we’ve used and recommend, but there are others such as OnPage.org and URL Profiler that could have been mentioned.
-What’s your tool of choice for crawling and auditing your website for SEO purposes?
+These are the tools that we’ve used and recommend, but there are others such as Ryte (formerly OnPage.org), OnCrawl, and URL Profiler that could have been mentioned as well.
+We just haven’t used those as extensively.